Polio once caused epidemics too.

 The estimate is part of an analysis of the impact of the pandemic response on global immunization services by UNICEF in partnership with the World Health Organization and Gavi, the Vaccine Alliance.
 The findings are based on data from 129 countries and a survey conducted with over 800 experts across 107 countries.
 At least 68 countries had moderate-to-severe disruptions or a total suspension of vaccination services during March and April 2020, the analysis showed.

-Setbacks in the global fight to end polio
+Setbacks in the global fight to end polio could signal resurgence

 The disruptions are particularly ill-timed.
 Even before the coronavirus pandemic hit, a new strain of the virus had emerged in Angola, Central African Republic, Democratic Republic of Congo, Nigeria and other countries that had previously eliminated the disease.
 Cases were also spiking in Afghanistan and Pakistan, where progress against polio has always been precarious.
 Since the suspension of vaccination campaigns due to COVID-19, there have been new polio outbreaks reported in Niger and Chad.

-On a positive note, in many countries, the health personnel, practices and infrastructure that were put into place to fight polio are proving indispensible in the fight against coronavirus.
+On a positive note, in many countries, the health personnel, practices and infrastructure that were put into place to fight polio are proving indispensable in the fight against coronavirus.
 Once lockdowns are lifted, the hope is that polio prevention activities will be able to immediately kick back into high gear.

 In the meantime, UNICEF is urging countries to intensify efforts to track unvaccinated children so they can be reached quickly once services can resume.